Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  - Unzip this file to the local disk drive of a Windows Machine.
  - Unzip in C:/ to ensure a short path name to avoid the 255 character limit on folder names.
  - Open the file **HealthCareGenerator.exe.config** and modify the following AppSettings
+ **NOTE:** If you do not see the .config file, in your explorer window, click on View and check 'File name extensions'.
     - EventHubName : Enter the name used to create the Azure Event Hub (not the Event Hub Namespace).
     - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* (not the PRIMARY KEY value) that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/eventhub2.PNG?token=AKE1nTMdNyLOAmJjatV1hPHM4wQegojgks5ZLgLuwA%3D%3D) after creating the Azure Event Hub.
     - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?token=AKE1nb5k9XP4_eSxJ9Qlluwc4ucw5imKks5ZLgMLwA%3D%3D) after creating the Azure Storage account.